 In a city where coffee shop chains once dominated, there are now a multitude of indie cafés serving expertly made drinks.
-Want to know where to get your caffeinated fix in Los Angeles?
+Want to know where to get the best coffee in Los Angeles?
 Head to any of these must-visit spots.

 As charming a café as they come, Alfred serves Stumptown coffee alongside sandwiches and pastries from Farm Shop.
 Ask for the “Alfred Cone”—a decadent macchiato served in a chocolate-rimmed ice cream cone.

 Offering a nod to European coffee counters Blacktop co-founder Tyler Wells (formerly of Handsome Coffee) serves Sightglass espresso drinks from this 250-square-foot Arts District café.